An Introduction to Project Acceleration

 Pressure On Dates Rarely Improves Outcomes

-• Calendar‑first decisions: the date is set before the work is named.
+• Calendar‑first decisions: the date is set before the work is properly understood.
 Milestones are pencilled in, then the plan is asked to comply.

 • Status optics: shorter timelines read well in updates.
-They create the appearance of decisive progress.
-The cost is hidden in the middle of the plan where rework happens.
+They create the appearance of decisive progress; estimates are marked down, risks are relabelled, and testing is squeezed down to nothing.
+The real cost is just hidden at the end of the plan where rework happens and the actual launch keeps getting delayed month by month, until it actually delivers two month after the original forecast

 Crashing